 NEWPORT PAGNELL HERITAGE TRAIL

-To begin this walk you need to return to St Johns Street.
-Walk a short distance from the Canon Corner roundabout adjacent to the HSBC bank down St Johns Street and you will reach a narrow turning to your right.
-This narrow passage leads to Silver Street.
+We begin this walk at Cannon Corner roundabout adjacent to the MOZA restaurant, a short distance down St Johns Street and you will reach a turning to your right.
+This leads to Silver Street.
 During the Civil War the town was heavily defended by the roundheads and according to the fortification map of that time this street was called Marsh Street.
 Marsh End was the other end of what is now Silver Street.
 Silver Street has kept virtually all of its original character.

 Go past the left turn to the car park.
-A little way further on your left is:- This is listed as an 18th century building.
+A little way further on your left is a listed 18th century building.
 In the late 19th century it was the home of one of Newport’s doctors, Charles Terry.
 The building was split into two.
 The domestic quarters were at the front and the main surgery entrance at the rear.

 A little further down on the left hand side of the street you will encounter Waterhouse Close.
 Just past this turning you will come to a V shaped building which is numbered 25 and 27, because it is now split into two.
 It is Grade II listed and became two buildings after modernisation in 1985.